 How to Beat Domestic Violence Charges

 Having the right pieces in place is important to beat your domestic violence charge.
-If a witness is not in court then they can’t testify.
+If a witness is not in court, then they can’t testify.
+This keeps their statements out of evidence and creates a lack of evidence for your case.

-By setting the matter for trial with a cooperative witness, this makes the easier to beat your domestic violence charge because the prosecutor will have a witness that is hostile.
+One of the many strategies is to set the matter for trial in Orange County Superior Court with a cooperative witness.
+This makes it easier to beat your domestic violence charge because the prosecutor will have a hostile witness.
+This increases the chances of plea bargains because of insufficient evidence.

 California Domestic Domestic Violence Laws – Frequently Asked Questions

-This is an adverserial system.
-You must take action on your case to get results.
-It would be nice to beat your domestic violence case by asking for it.
+This is an adversarial system.
+It would be best if you took action on your case to get results.
+It would be nice to beat your domestic violence case by asking for it; however, that is not how the system works.

-Legally yes, however if they opted not to then there are sanctions.
-The magic to beating the case is not getting the witness to testify and getting them thru the sanction.
+Legally yes, however, if they opted not to, then there are sanctions.
+The magic to beat the case is not getting the witness to testify and getting them thru the sanction.